yzhaiustc/yzhaiustc.github.io/_pages/about.md

 News
 ======
+* Mar.
+2023: The IPDPS'23 paper - ByteTransformer - was selected as Best Paper Finalist of the main conference.
 * Jan.
 2023: The internship paper with ByteDance and NVIDIA was accepted at IPDPS'23.
 * Sept.
 2022: I accepted a full-time offer from the Fast Kernels team at NVIDIA.
 * Jan.
 2022: Received an internship offer from the Machine Learning System (AML-MLsys) team at ByteDance USA.